-5.2 The permittee shall perform an initial natural gas analysis within 30 days of startup which shall determine the following properties of the gas: hydrogen sulfide concentration, sulfur content, methane concentration (by volume), gross heating value, molecular weight, specific gravity, and speciated VOC components.
-The permittee shall perform subsequent annual natural gas analysis no later than 14 months after the previous analysis.
+5.2 The permittee shall perform an initial natural gas analysis natural gas analysis within 30 days of startup which shall determine the following properties of the gas: hydrogen sulfide concentration, sulfur content, methane concentration (by volume), gross heating value, molecular weight, specific gravity, and speciated VOC components.
+The permittee shall perform a biennial natural gas analysis no later than 24 months after the initial and subsequent analyses.
 Additionally, an updated field gas analysis shall be conducted no later than 90 days following the startup of any new wells.

-- 5.3 For the entire facility (Emission Point AA-000), the permittee shall maintain the following records: - (a) The amount of VOC, CO, individual HAP, and total HAPs emitted, in tons per year, on a monthly basis and for each consecutive 12-month period on a rolling
+- 5.3 For the entire facility (Emission Point AA-000), in order to demonstrate compliance with the limitations specified in Section 3, the permittee shall maintain the following records: - (a) The amount of VOC, CO, individual HAP, and total HAPs emitted, in tons per year, on a monthly basis and for each consecutive 12-month period on a rolling basis.
+This record shall demonstrate compliance utilizing gas flow measurement, gas analysis, calculations, and any other relevant information.

-- basis.
-This record shall demonstrate compliance utilizing gas flow measurement, gas analysis, calculations, and any other relevant information. - (b) The results of any analysis conducted on the produced natural gas as specified in Condition 5.2. - (c) The calculated cubic feet of natural gas burned, as fuel, on a monthly basis. - (d) The barrels of oil produced on a monthly basis. - (e) The cubic feet of natural gas produced on a monthly basis. - (f) The cubic feet of natural gas flared on a monthly basis. - (g) Records of the monthly visible emission observation on the flare.
+- (b) The results of any analysis conducted on the produced natural gas as specified in Condition 5.2. - (c) The calculated cubic feet of natural gas burned, as fuel, on a monthly basis. - (d) The barrels of oil produced on a monthly basis. - (e) The cubic feet of natural gas produced on a monthly basis. - (f) The cubic feet of natural gas flared on a monthly basis. - (g) Records of the monthly visible emission observation on the flare.

-- For Emission Point AA-001, the permittee shall comply with the following monitoring requirements outlined in paragraphs (a) through (c): - (a) The permittee shall monitor the presence of the flare pilot flame by use of a thermocouple or any other equivalent device to detect the presence of a flame, and - (b) The permittee shall perform monthly visual observations of the flare for a minimum of fifteen (15) minutes during operation using EPA Method 22.
-If smoking is observed for a period greater than (1) minute, then corrective action shall be taken.
-To demonstrate compliance with the visible emission limitation in Condition 4.2(b), the permittee shall perform a follow-up visual observation for a period of two (2) hours using EPA Method 22 immediately after the appropriate corrective action(s) has been made. - (c) In order to demonstrate compliance with Condition 4.2(d), the permittee shall perform an annual field gas analysis to determine the net heating value of the gas being combusted by the flare.
+- 5.4 For Emission Point AA-001, the permittee shall comply with the following monitoring requirements outlined in paragraphs (a) through (d): - (a) If the permittee utilizes a pilot flame in the flare, the permittee shall monitor presence of the flare pilot flame by one of the methods described in subparagraphs (i) or (ii) below. - i.
+The use of a thermocouple or any other equivalent device to detect the presence of a flame, or - ii.
+Visual observation of the presence of a flame at least once daily. - (b) If the permittee utilizes an auto-ignitor in the flare, the permittee shall keep a weekly log showing that the auto-ignitor is activated and operating in a manner such that the gas emissions routed to the flare are controlled. - (c) The permittee shall perform monthly visual observations of the flare for a minimum of five (5) minutes during operation using EPA Method 22.
+If smoking is observed, corrective actions shall be taken.
+To demonstrate compliance with the visible emission limitation in Condition 4.2(b), the permittee shall perform a follow-up visual observation for a period of two (2) hours using EPA Method 22 immediately after the appropriate corrective action(s) has been made. - (d) In order to demonstrate compliance with Condition 4.2(d), the permittee shall perform a biennial field gas analysis to determine the net heating value of the gas being combusted by the flare.